dan-casabuena/CS-GitGood/README.md

 [2] The condition number is large, 6.79e+03.
 This might indicate that there are strong multicollinearity or other numerical problems.
 ```

+## Analysis and Conclusion

+As for our available data, it is very shocking to see that there is a slightly negative trend on Headshot Ratios.
+The very low R-squared value does not impress me, as it shows lots of deviation from the regression line.
+Oddly enough, the p-values of the regression analysis show promising results, allowing us to conclude that there is a correlation between the two variables: Headshots and KD Ratio.

 ###### **PLEASE NOTE: THIS IS A SIDE PROJECT; IT IS NOT 100% COMPLETE AND MAY INCLUDE ERRORS THAT I MAY HAVE NOT FORSEEN.
 PAY ATTENTION AND READ *AT YOUR OWN RISK*.**